nickyhajal/world-domination-summit/_content/academies.md

 		<h4>Summary</h4>
 		If you have ever come to WDS before, you know that by Sunday evening, your head is full of 100 exciting ideas.
 Once you get home, and during the year that follows, how many of these ideas do you ship?
 In this working laboratory, Pam and Rob will help you organize and prioritize ideas, create simple yet effective plans, identify and conspire with peers who will help you get your work done, and send you home with clarity and purpose.

-You will come away from this academy with:
-- A clear definition of your values and priorities
-- A short list of your most exciting and valuable ideas from WDS
-- A project plan for at least one project you want to ship this year
-- Best practices from serial shippers
-- A list of fellow WDS'ers who are willing to help you build and ship your project
-- Hilarity, good will, energy, enthusiasm and confidence
+You will come away from this academy with: A clear definition of your values and priorities.
+A short list of your most exciting and valuable ideas from WDS.
+A project plan for at least one project you want to ship this year.
+Best practices from serial shippers.
+A list of fellow WDS'ers who are willing to help you build and ship your project.
+Hilarity, good will, energy, enthusiasm and confidence

 		<!-- <h4>About Pamela Slim and Rob Young</h4>
 		Pamela Slim is an author, speaker and business coach, who lives to help people build indispensable careers and teams.
 She has helped launch hundreds of businesses, and has served thousands of entrepreneurs through her online courses and coaching programs.
 Pam wrote Escape from Cubicle Nation and Body of Work, and is currently working on her third book, Indispensable.
 Pam lives in Mesa, Arizona, with her husband and two children.